nicholasi1404/github-tutorial/README.md

 ---
 ## Initial Setup
 To make a **Github** account, you will need to :
 1. Go to [Github](https://github.com/join?source=header-home) and sign up with your email, username, and password.
-It would look something like this ->
 2. Then click *continue* and choose the free plan.
-(Unless you want to pay the $7/month) ->
+(Unless you want to pay the $7/month for extra stuff)
 3. Next you can complete the quick survey to "tailor your experience".
-However, if you don't want to do it you can skip this step. ->
+However, if you don't want to do it you can skip this step.
-(add images for these) (finish the final step)
+4. Yay you made a **Github** account!!!

+Next you will need to set up your SSH Key.
+You can find it in c9.io/Yourusername > Gear Icon > SSH Keys > Then use the first SSH key

 ---
 ## Repository Setup
+When you setup your repository,  you will need to have _Git_ initialized in order for it to work.
+This would look like `git init` .
+However, do not use this in your ~/workspace !
+If you do by accident use `git init` where you didn't want to, you just need to type ```rm -rf .git``` To make a new **Github** repository, click "New Repository" and then name it and then create it.
+### Forking a Repository
+To Fork and clone a repository, go to the repository that you plan on forking and then select Fork.
+It looks like a stethoscope.
+From there you can clone with SSH and copy and paste the new link into your command line (cloud 9).
+You will need to use `git clone` and then paste the link that should have your username in it, NOT the username of the original person (unless you only want to Fork the repo).

 ---
 ## Workflow & Commands
+Lets Recap!
+The commands you will be constantly using are :
+- `git add .`   = this is how you add files to the stage.
+It gets prepared for the snapshot / commit
+- `git commit -m`  = this is how you will commit the file.
+You will add a commit message afterwards so you know what you have edited.
+- `git push`    = this is how you send your changes to the **Github** remote where you can share it with other people.
+- `git status` *  = this is a command you will use as much as the ones above.
+It will tell you what is happening in the working directory and stage area.
+Then you can see the changes that have been staged or not.
+It can also tell you if _Git_ sees what is going on.

 ---
 ## Rolling Back Changes
+There will be a lot of times where you make mistakes but don't worry, there are ways to revert these mistakes.
+If you want to undo a commit all you have to do is `git reset HEAD~` this will undo the latest commit you have made.
+The changes will be there but will not commited.
+You can check this by using `git status` .
+From there, if you want to undo a change you've made but not added or commited yet, you can use _command z_.